samhains/samhains.github.io/_projects/qwerty-systems.md

 ![](/assets/qwerty/sh/4.JPG)

-QWERTY SYSTEMS was exhibited at the ITP Spring Graduate show, and performed at [ISSUE Project Room](http://issueprojectroom.org/) and [Culture HUB](http://www.culturehub.org/).
+QWERTY SYSTEMS was exhibited at the ITP Spring Graduate show as an installation, and performed at [ISSUE Project Room](http://issueprojectroom.org/) and [Culture HUB](http://www.culturehub.org/).

 ![](/assets/qwerty/is/0.jpg)